-It would be incorrect to say that LGBTQ individuals do not want to go to rehab to be treated for their alcohol or drug addiction.
-However, there are a few reasons why LGBTQ individuals decide not to go.
+It would be incorrect to say that LGBTQ individuals do not want to go to rehab to be treated for their alcohol or drug addictions.
+However, there are a few reasons why LGBTQ individuals decide not to go:

-Most LGBTQ individuals have experienced some form of bullying, harassment, or discrimination in the school or in the workplace.
-Understandably, they fear that this could happen in rehab facilities where movement is restricted, and when people in charge and those being treated are strangers.
+- Many LGBTQ individuals have experienced some form of bullying, harassment, or discrimination in schools, workplaces, or other settings.
+Understandably, they fear that this could happen in rehab facilities where movement is restricted, and when the people in charge and the people being treated are strangers.

-The terror becomes more intense for LGBTQ individuals who have experienced care in medical facilities such as hospitals.
-Many have experienced discrimination there, too.
-This is a different category because there is a different expectation of care and consideration from medical personnel.
-Sadly, a prime reason for inadequate and insensitive treatment comes from the lack of training.
-This is sad because studies show that formal training decreases prejudice and increases competence in the care for this minority group.
+- Fears may become more intense for LGBTQ individuals who have experience with medical facilities such as hospitals.
+Many have experienced discrimination there as well.
+This is a different category because people often have different expectations of care and consideration from medical personnel.
+Sadly, a prime reason for inadequate and insensitive treatment comes from a lack of training.
+Studies show that formal training decreases prejudice and increases competence in caring for minority groups.

 - Some LGBTQ people do not have support from their families.
-This is not actually a concern that is restricted to LGBTQ individuals.
-However, as marginalized people, family support is especially important to help LGBTQ people heal and thrive.
+This is not a concern that is restricted to LGBTQ individuals, of course, but as marginalized people, family support is especially important to help LGBTQ people heal and thrive.

 - Heterosexual people and LGBTQ individuals often receive treatment together but may have different needs.
-LGBTQ individuals often have different experiences when it comes to addiction even from the reason why they first tried these illegal substances.
-It simply takes too much time and effort to have to explain themselves for every single experience.
+LGBTQ individuals often have different experiences when it comes to addiction, even from the reasons why they first tried drugs or alcohol.
+It may take too much precious time and effort to explain themselves and their situations every time.

-Treatment facilities do not come cheap.
-Again, this is not unique to LGBTQ individuals.
+- Treatment facilities do not come cheap.
+Again, this experience is not unique to LGBTQ individuals.
 But, since LGBTQ individuals are part of a marginalized group, access to employment and financial assistance may be more difficult, making it harder to finance treatment and take care of other needs.

-One answer should be that LGBTQ individuals seek assistance from government institutions.
-However, it has been difficult for them to see that the government even knows of their existence.
-Not when there isn’t even an accurate count of the number of LGBTQ individuals because there are not enough questions about them in national surveys, if there are any questions at all.
+- In theory, LGBTQ individuals should be able to seek assistance from government institutions.
+But, governments may not even know of their existence.
+There may not be an accurate count of the number of LGBTQ individuals because there are not enough questions about them in national surveys, if there are any questions at all.

 Unique Treatments at LGBTQ Rehab